aclements/notmuch/doc/man7/notmuch-search-terms.rst

 Each timestamp is a number representing the number of seconds since 1970-01-01 00:00:00 UTC.

+The **lastmod:** prefix can be used to restrict the result by the database revision number of when messages were last modified (tags were added/removed or filenames changed).
+This is usually used in conjunction with the **--db-revision** argument to **notmuch search** to find messages that have changed since an earlier query.

 In addition to individual terms, multiple terms can be combined with Boolean operators ( **and**, **or**, **not** , etc.).
 Each term in the